Anthonytesla02/ReviewPilotDump/replit.md

 This is a Streamlit-based web application that provides a user-friendly interface for connecting to and exploring PostgreSQL databases.
 The application allows users to view database tables, analyze data statistics, and export data in various formats.
 It's designed as a database administration and data exploration tool with visualization capabilities using Plotly for charts and graphs.

+The application is now prepared for deployment on Vercel and other cloud platforms with complete configuration files and deployment documentation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.